raytieu/to-make-or-to-go/README.md

 Additional features include:
 -Local Storage capability that will store the user's previous search terms/locations as clickable links for convenient access.
 -Dropdown in the results page that can sort the results by the following options: highest rated, lowest rated, most reviews, and least reviews.
+-E-mail function at the bottom of each result's pop-up where you can e-mail the recipe/restaurant details to yourself or friends/family!

 ```